FAQs

 What will happen to the old preschool building?

-What will the new preschool include?
+What would the proposed new preschool include?

 When would the project start?